Package 'palaeoverse'

 int_key

-dataframe.
+data.frame.
 A dataframe linking interval names to international geological stage names from the ICS, or other, user-defined intervals.
 This dataframe should contain the following named columns containing character values:

 • interval_name contains the names to be matched from occdf